izumi-me-1020/RichLyricEditor/README.md

 For users who want more control, the Timeline view is a full GUI where you can do everything without leaving that single screen.
 Import audio, add lyrics, drag word blocks on the waveform, split syllables, assign agents, preview your work.
 It's designed so beginners start with the guided tabs and naturally graduate to the Timeline as they get comfortable.

+## Acknowledgements

+RichLyricEditor is based on Composer, originally created by Boidu.

+This project began as a fork of Composer and has since been adapted with additional functionality and workflow improvements for RichLyric users.

+Special thanks to Boidu for creating and maintaining Composer, and to all contributors, testers, translators, bug reporters, and community members who have helped improve Composer over time.

+Their work made RichLyricEditor possible.

 ## What it does

 RichLyricEditor turns plain lyrics into precisely timed TTML files.
 You import audio, paste your lyrics, tap along to sync each word, then export the result.
 Everything runs in the browser with no server required.